 In 2007, Terry took a trip to Las Vegas and spent an entire year gambling at different casinos, enjoying the gains and slowly wasting away his personal fortune.
 He gambled so much to the point that his money totalled to around 6% of total revenue made by the casinos owned by Harrah.
-In honor of him spending so much on their casinos, the Harrah’s casinos created a new high roller tier for him, known as the “chairman”, which was their most prestigious reward level that consisted of free tickets, airfare tickets worth $12,500 a year, along with $500,000 in gift shop credit.
+In honour of him spending so much on their casinos, the Harrah’s casinos created a new high roller tier for him, known as the “chairman”, which was their most prestigious reward level that consisted of free tickets, airfare tickets worth $12,500 a year, along with $500,000 in gift shop credit.

 This was a gift awarded to him for gambling around $120 million in only a matter of a year.
 Terrance’s gambling binge lasted only until he blew it all away in the late 2008, and kept asking his sister for financial help.
-After he came to the realization about how much money he had spent in casinos, totalling over $200 million, he took responsibility for his actions and went into rehab in a center in Omaha.
+After he came to the realization about how much money he had spent in casinos, totalling over $200 million, he took responsibility for his actions and went into rehab in a centre in Omaha.

 The rehabilitation center worked with Terrance for months in hopes of clearing him of his gambling and alcohol addiction, but sadly enough, they weren’t successful.
 After he was released from the rehab center, Harrah’s sued Watanabe for not paying the remainder of the losses that he had incurred while gambling at the casinos.
 In response to that, Watanabe came forward with $112 million to compensate for the losses but refused to pay any more money because he thought all casinos took advantage of his addiction by encouraging him to play more and more, thus making the situation worse.